Extermination (video game): Plot

 Dennis arrives in Building B and hands Cindy the disk given to him by Madigan.
 Cindy deciphers it, whereupon she learns that project "Extermination" is a test of H0213's potential.
-This entails that everybody in the facility, including the Marines, are "guinea pigs" to the experiment, both to test infection against civilians and fighting capabilities when engaging the Marines.
-Dennis heads towards the last detonator, and is stopped at gunpoint by Dr. Yan Falken, a scientist who is obsessed with the bacteria, calling it his son.
-The room quakes and falling debris fatally strikes Falken.
-Dennis activates the last detonator and hurries back to Cindy and Gary who have boarded an LCAC Carrier.
+Everybody in the facility, including the Marines, are "guinea pigs" to the experiment, both to test infection against civilians and fighting capabilities when engaging the Marines.
+Soon, Dennis activates the last detonator and hurries back to Cindy and Gary who have boarded an LCAC Carrier.

 The facility explodes, and the master DNA strain Origin takes the form of a gigantic aquatic creature, and chases the LCAC holding the trio.
 Dennis mans the machine guns on the vessel and takes down Origin's fish form.
-It changes form into a gigantic beast and another battle commences on the LCAC, with Dennis the victor.
-The Origin then takes one last stand and creates a doppelganger of the Marine who caused the strain so much trouble.
-Dennis triumphs over the odds, ensuring the destruction of the master DNA strand and silencing the threat of the HO213 once and for all.
+It changes form twice more, and Dennis destroys it once and for all.

 After a brief conversation over the victory, Cindy apologizes to Dennis about the things she said to him.
 Dennis assures her that it is alright, as he also hated himself for never being able to help her.
 He continues to say: "So from now on if you ever need anything from me, you let me know and I'll be there.
 This time, I promise..."

 Development

-The development of Extermination was initially helmed by Tokuro Fujiwara's company Whoopee Camp prior to its dissolution.
+The development of Extermination was initially helmed by Tokuro Fujiwara (a general producer of the original Resident Evil game)'s company Whoopee Camp prior to its dissolution.

+The beta version used polygonal character models prior to the changes made to non-polygonal models.

 Reception

-Extermination received "mixed" reviews according to the review aggregation website Metacritic.
+Extermination received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Reviewers from both GameSpot and IGN praised the game for offering some originality to the genre, making some minor improvements over similar gameplay found in Resident Evil, the soundtrack and suitable graphics.
 However, they criticized the sometimes awkward, straightforward gameplay and voice acting, and how the game did not really offer anything that could top other survival horror releases.
 Chester "Chet" Barber of NextGen called it "a solid, fast-paced action game with only a few problems."
 In Japan, Famitsu gave it a score of 31 out of 40.

 Reviewers noted that the storyline and setting were reminiscent of John Carpenter's 1982 science fiction horror film The Thing, while some noted resemblances between Ennio Morricone's soundtrack for the film and the music present in Extermination.
 Other comparisons included Carrier, Resident Evil, and the water effects similar to those from the film The Abyss.